(Bobby, John, Ken) and I entered the bat business with the goal of ensuring

 today we closely follow the sport.
 George still works for the Kansas City Royals.

-Ken has been a broadcaster for 11 years with Fox.
+Ken was a broadcaster for 11 years with FOX.
 Bobby runs our professional

-franchises here in Spokane, the baseball Indians and the hockey Chiefs.
+franchises here in Spokane, the "Spokane Indians" local Baseball Team and the "Spokane Chiefs", local Hockey Team.
 The oldest

 brother John is a frequent visitor here to see his brothers and watch our teams